What is an AI operating system?

 It persists across time

-AI OS vs chatbots vs traditional operating systems
+AI OS vs chatbots vs traditional operating systems vs AI agents

 The short version